Kshitiz-13/Digital-Qr-Menu/README.md

  ![image](https://user-images.githubusercontent.com/55119355/168472057-1b92ac86-0f94-45f1-957c-d2feb20da1cb.png)

- # DASHBOARD OF THE USER THAT SHOWS ALL THE PLACES(RESTURANTS) OWNED BY THE LOGED IN USER
+ # DASHBOARD OF THE USER THAT SHOWS ALL THE PLACES(RESTAURANTS) OWNED BY THE LOGED IN USER

  ### You can new place by clicking on Add place